 RALEIGH (WTVD) --How much do you trust the people driving your children to and from school?

 How much do you know about them?
 Do you know their names?
-Have you ever checked their background?
+Have you ever thought to check their background?
+Have they been in trouble with the law?
 Do they have a criminal record?
-The answer to that last one is "Yes" for about a third of Wake County's nearly 800 school bus drivers.
+Past moving violations?
+The answer is "Yes" for about a third of Wake County's nearly 800 school bus drivers.

 Stay on top of breaking news stories with the ABC11 News App

 The ABC11 I-Team ran background checks on every driver in the state's largest school district and found hundreds of charges and associated convictions that ran the gamut from simple moving violations to speeding in a school zone to shoplifting.

 "I think we need to be more careful with the people we're hiring to drive the school busses," said Raleigh mother Rebekah Ryan after seeing the list of drivers and charges.
 "People deserve a second chance for things, always, but I definitely want to know if someone I'm trusting to drive children - my children - I'd expect them to have a pretty clean record."

 Ryan wasn't alone in wanting more from school bus drivers.

 "I believe there are enough people with clean records that probably are looking for jobs," said Raleigh parent Joy Stroud.
 Her expectations?
 "That they would have a routine background check and have a clean record to work with our children."